 When is it due?

-A reporting company created or registered to do business after January 1, 2024, has 30 calendar days to file their Initial Beneficial Ownership Information Form.
+A reporting company created or registered to do business on or after January 1, 2025, has 30 calendar days to file their Initial Beneficial Ownership Information Form.

 What is a FinCEN identifier?

 In lieu of providing the information required of individual beneficial owners and company applicants to reporting companies, individuals can apply for a FinCEN identifier.
 Individuals must submit an application to FinCEN directly for a FinCEN identifier.
 They will be required to provide the same information required by a BOI report.
 The individual would then receive a unique identifier number that they can provide to any reporting company that requests their information.

 The first thing a business owner should do is determine if their business is considered a reporting company.
 If the business is considered a reporting company, the business owner should check their corporate records and determine if they have accurate ownership records to determine the current ownership.
 Business owners should then begin to develop an internal process to collect the information required when reports are due.

 I’ve determined I am a reporting company, what is next?

 The next step for business owners is to determine the reporting company’s current ownership and leadership.
 Business owners can then begin to determine whose information may be required to be reported and if an internal process needs to be developed for compliance with the reporting requirements.

 Who is responsible?

 The reporting company is responsible for identifying and reporting its beneficial owners and applicants.

 If an individual willfully provides, or attempts to provide, false or fraudulent information or if an individual willfully fails to report, complete, or update beneficial ownership information, there may be civil and or criminal penalties.
 A person may be liable for a civil penalty of not more than $500 for each day the violation continues or has not been remedied; and in addition, if criminal penalties are also pursued may be fined not more than $10,000, imprisoned for not more than 2 years, or both.